ROL Cruise Recommends...

 2. Catch a show on Broadway

 New York is world-famous for its theatre scene and is considered the cultural capital of the United States.
-Whether it’s The Lion King, The Phantom of the Opera or Les Misérables, be sure to see a show during your trip.
+Whether it’s The Lion King, Les Misérables or The Phantom of the Opera, be sure to see a show during your cruise to New York.
 No time?
 Grab a bite to eat at Ellen’s Stardust Diner instead.
-Not only will you gain the experience of eating in a classic 1950s-style American diner, but you’ll also benefit from a taste of Broadway - the venue is famous for its singing waiting staff, many of whom have gone on to have success on Broadway itself.
+Not only will you gain the experience of eating in a classic 1950s-style American diner, but you’ll also benefit from a taste of Broadway - the venue is famous for its singing waiting staff, many of whom have gone on to have success on the stage.

 3. Shop ‘til you drop